 When we acknowledge that we are stuck in a cheap CRM we should start to plan a migration.
 A project to develop a properly designed solution, that doesn’t miss an up-to-date user interface, can rely on a proper logic that fits the business model and is flexible to create reports as you need, is something you can start to design possibly using the expertise of an external consultant, someone with experience in design CRM for different businesses.

 Some symptoms of a low-performing solution can be listed here:

 - Salespeople have a lot of tasks to accomplish manually

 - Leads contract backlog is high

 - Slower sales process

 - Lack of reporting, little or no information

 If you acknowledge some of these problems, then it is time to review your CRM.
-The good news is that technology moved fast and today good solutions are less expensive than just few years ago.
-The suggestion is to start with the proper step by outsourcing your CRM support: talk to us and let discover if Pipedrive can be the solution that fits your business model.
+The good news is that technology moved fast and today good solutions are less expensive than just a few years ago.
+The suggestion is to start with the proper step by outsourcing your CRM support: talk to us and discover if Pipedrive can be the solution that fits your business model.